reo6/foss505/README.md

   <b>Disclaimer:</b> This project is currently at the early development.
 Expect <a href="https://github.com/ramazanemreosmanoglu/foss505/blob/main/TODO.org#bugs-02">bugs</a>.
 </div>

+<b>Note</b>: I had an accident with my GitHub account and the commit history is reset.
+I've had to upload the PYPI version of the project.

 # Installation

 I didn't test for operating systems other than linux for now.
 A running Jack server and -<i>probably</i>- a patchbay (qpwgraph, qjackctl etc.) required.